s0enke/ruempler.eu/source/_posts/advantages-aws-multi-account-architecture.md

 title: "Advantages of AWS Multi-Account Architecture"
 ---

-When we begin doing some things in AWS, we usually start with one AWS account and put our resources in it.
+When we begin doing some things in AWS, we usually start with a single AWS account and create our AWS resources in it.
 And things can become a mess very fast.
 This article should give you an overview why you should switch to a using multi-account architecture very soon for workloads on AWS.

 ## "Blast radius" reduction